Some things in life are certain. Puppies are cute, the Earth is round and smoking cigarettes is bad for you.

 Learn more about the sale of vaping products.

 What about cigars and shisha?

-In 2017-18, just under 1 in 7 Australians (2.6 million adults) were daily smokers. —Australian Bureau of Statistics
+In 2020-21, just under 1 in 10 Australians aged 18 years and older were daily smokers.

 Are nicotine products better than smoking?

-NRT products are usually available over the counter, but you can also get them on the Pharmaceutical Benefits Scheme (PBS).
+You may be able to buy them on the Pharmaceutical Benefits Scheme (PBS).
 This means that if you get a prescription from a doctor, you can buy nicotine replacements at a reduced price.

-- Nicotine chewing gum, lozenges, tablets, mouth sprays and inhalers are 'quick response products'.
+- Nicotine chewing gum, lozenges, mouth sprays and inhalers are 'quick response products'.
 They can deliver nicotine as soon you're craving it, which helps if your need to smoke changes throughout the day.